ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Vitamin A supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin A vary significantly in how well your body absorbs and uses them — and Mixed Carotenoids vs Beta Carotene is one of the most commonly compared pairs.

-Mixed Carotenoids and Beta Carotene share the same bioavailability tier (good (S2)).
+Mixed Carotenoids and Beta Carotene share the same absorption profile (good absorption).

-Mixed Carotenoids carries a bioavailability tier of S2 (good (S2)) and is classified as T1 Preferred in the FormulaForge formulary.
-Beta Carotene carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Mixed Carotenoids shows good absorption and is classified as Preferred Form in the FormulaForge formulary.
+Beta Carotene shows good absorption and is classified as Secondary Form.

 Mixed carotenoids provide a full spectrum of provitamin A compounds that the body converts to retinol on demand, virtually eliminating hypervitaminosis A risk.
 Single-compound beta-carotene supplementation has shown concerning results in some populations, while the mixed carotenoid approach mimics natural dietary intake and provides broader antioxidant coverage.